Part of the Vitality Arts Special Report

 “We would sing together, and I’d like to explore participating in Theatre 55 outreach that way,” she said.

-For now, Hensel is eager for opening night.
+Hensel was eager for opening night.
 When given wishes to “break a leg,” she laughed.

 “I don’t think that’s something you want to say to an older theater group.
 That might be a threat!”